tanujashinde0405/Easy_Speak_And-_Translate/README.md

-# Easy Speak And Translate App
+## Easy Speak And Translate App

-__In this Andriod Application i have creaated a feature to speak and translate into your desired language.
-This Application provides 47 languages suppoprt.User can speak in his native language and the result will be the text translation into selected language  by user.__
+An android application to translate speech language text into desired language text.User can speak in his native language and the result will be the text translation into selected language.

 ### Features And API used :